LukeSmithxyz/mutt-wizard/README.md

 - In `/usr/share/mutt-wizard` are several global config files, including `mutt-wizard`'s default settings.
 You can override this in your `muttrc` if you wish.
+- To add new files `mutt`/`neomutt` themes or color profile, put the files in `/usr/share/mutt-wizard`, with the name following the pattern `theme-name.muttrc` where `name` is the name of thema.

 ## Watch out for these things